Bridduk History, Family Crest & Coats of Arms

 Early Notables of the Bridduk family (pre 1700)

-Migration of the Bridduk family to the New World and Oceana
+Migration of the Bridduk family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bridduk, or a variant listed above: James Bridduck who arrived in Nevis in 1663.